LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - resize the apps based on their size in the projected world? (ie don't hardcode PUZZLE_LOGICAL_WIDTH)
 - all the 3d puzzle effects need to be rotatable
 - be generic about the extra 3d puzzle positioning so don't have to change so many places to add one
+- editor: allow choosing which to delete when multiple things overlap
+- editor: colour picker
+  - going to want to make a `Colour :: @struct(rgba: u32)` so can reflect on it to choose the right ui.